May 29th, 2022

 A Brief History of Pride

-While you may frequent annual Pride celebrations around the world or - ahem - the best in San Francisco, do you know how Pride came to be?
+While you may frequent annual Pride celebrations around the world or - ahem - the most epic celebration right here in San Francisco - do you know how Pride came to be?
 Not every1 does.
-So in honor of SF Pride, which is happening this weekend, we’re here to fill u in on the brave souls that made Pride such a universally accepted event.
+So in honor of Pride Month and SF Pride, which is happening June 25-26, 2022, we’re here to fill you in on the brave souls that made Pride such a universally accepted event.

 Although we’ve become the most famous city for Pride, Pride didn’t start in SF.
 In fact, the first Pride parade was held on the other side of the country - in New York City.
 However, the circumstances weren’t as joyous as they are today.
 The first “parade” was really a march.
 It was in response to the Stonewall Riots in Greenwich Village.
 In 1969 NYPD raided the Stonewall Inn on Christopher St., which was a popular gay hangout.
 It was also a home to many gay youth that had either run away from home or had been kicked out of their homes by their parents.